 A few products were close to making our list, with excellent Bluetooth technology, but were just slightly lacking in some areas.

-We’ve listed them below so that you can check them out should you wish.
+We’ve listed them below, so you can check them out:

-Skullcandy Ink’d Wireless Earbuds – Affordable, a cool design and decent audio, but not built-to-last.
+Skullcandy Ink’d Wireless Earbuds – Affordable earbud option, a cool design and decent audio performance, but not built-to-last.
 Don’t expect to get too many years out of these.
 (Check Ink’d Wireless Earbuds price)

-- Mpow H10 – Another affordable way to get ANC technology from Mpow.
+Mpow H10 – Another affordable over-ear headphones with ANC technology from Mpow.
 Their H5 model is recommended on our list.
+(Check H10 price)

-Plantronics BackBeat FIT 500 – One of the best on-ear headphones for sports with a stable fit and sweat-protection.
+Plantronics BackBeat FIT 500 – One of the best wireless headphones with on-ear design for sports with a comfortable fit, decent battery life, and sweat-protection.
 (Check BackBeat FIT 500 price)

-Can You Find Low-Priced but Decent Bluetooth Headphones?
+Can You Find Decent Bluetooth Headphones for a Low Price?

-- Usually, you’ll get cheaper materials and thus lower life expectancy
+- Usually, you get cheaper materials (more plastics) and thus lower life expectancy

 - You don’t get the latest features and technology (companion app with EQ presets, adaptable noise cancellation, USB type C charging, etc.)

-- Older Bluetooth versions mean more power consumption and less reliable wireless connectivity, though the latest version 5.0, is common.
+- Older wireless headphones mean more power consumption and less reliable wireless connectivity, though the latest version 5.0, is common.